-Figure 3-4.
+Figure 3-6.
 The recreational razor clam season fills Washington beaches with licensed diggers.

-Department

-Stores, Bait Shops etc. The sales data are stored at the MCI facility in Sacramento CA for the first-generation system.
-For the second-generation system implemented 7/01/2006, data is stored by Outdoor Central in Nashville, TN.
-Data for both systems is transferred to WDFW and other state agencies for our use.

-- e.
-Number of users: 2,625,381 - f.
+- c.
+Application type: - Point of Sale -- Recreational Hunting and Fishing license sales terminals (MS Windows) connected to a central database using standard modem or broadband connections; - Internet Sales -- Recreational Hunting and Fishing license sales application connected to a central database through the Internet. - d.
+Description: Statewide system with approximately 600 point of sale (POS) terminals that sell all types of recreational licenses.
+The license dealers are located at sporting goods stores, department stores, bait shops, etc. Sales data from the first-generation system, hosted by MCI, were imported into the second-generation system. - As of July 01, 2006, data from the second-generation system is stored by Outdoor Central / Active Outdoors in Nashville, TN.
+Data for both systems is transferred to WDFW and other state agencies for our use. - e.
+Number of users: 2,853,126 - f.
 Agency programs, business processes supported: Directly related to license sales revenue; supports agency activities in Fish, Wildlife, Business Services, and Director's Office Operations. - g.
 Implementation date: March 2001 for the first-generation system and July 2006 for the second-generation system. - h.
-Date significantly modified: July 2006

-- i.
-Number of technical FTEs for maintenance and support: 1.5 - j.
+Date significantly modified: July 2006 - i.
+Number of technical FTEs for maintenance and support: 1.5

+- j.
 Planned replacement or modifications: The contract ended June 30, 2006 with MCI.
 The new vendor, Outdoor Central, implemented the new system statewide as of July 2006. - k.
-Ownership of application: MCI until June 2006; Outdoor Central from July 2006 to present. - l.
+Ownership of application: MCI until June 2006; Outdoor Central from July 2006 to present. - 1.
 Application size and technical characteristics: Large system of moderate to high complexity.
 Supports high volume sales. - m.
 Interfaces to other major systems: Directly supports the WILD replication database and WILD Reporting System (intranet and internet versions) in ITSD.
-Interfaces to systems at DSHS, OST, OFM, and DOL.
+Incorporates data from system at DSHS.